Houston - Upper Texas Coast Counts

 Friday, December 15, 2017

 This unique count provides opportunities to bird areas of the refuge not normally open to the public, including the Bludworth tract along Cocklebur Slough and the nearby McNeill tract which boasts the official state champion Live Oak.
 Also open for counters is the state's Nannie Stringfellow Wildlife Management Area.
 We have rail buggy slots open for those hoping to see Yellow and possibly even Black Rails.
+We will have our historic chefs, Ron Bisbee and Marty Cornell, heading up the team cooking the famous countdown dinner of seafood gumbo!
 Although this count still provides the small count atmosphere, it has plenty of big count diversity with 190 or more species most years.
-Contact the co-compilers Ron Weeks (firstname.lastname@example.org or phone evenings 979-299-0066) and Jennifer Wilson (email@example.com or phone daytime 979-964-4011) to sign up.
+Contact the co-compilers Ron Weeks (email@example.com or phone evenings 979-299-0066) and Jennifer Wilson (firstname.lastname@example.org or phone daytime 979-964-4011) to sign up.

 This count in Jefferson County includes Sea Rim SP, Texas Point NWR, and parts of J.D.
 Murphree WMA and McFaddin NWR as well as the Sabine Pass area.
 Please contact us in advance, as most groups go directly to their assigned areas.
 Sponsored by Golden Triangle Audubon Society.
 Contact John Whittle (email@example.com, 409-722-4193) for details.